 Science and Natural History Filmmaking

-During this unique two-year course you'll do the following:
+During this unique two-year course for either the MSciComm

 - Produce a commercial length film.